Hassan9255/ApnaCollege-Demo/README.md

 # ApnaCollege-Demo
-This is my first project in vs cdoe kds
+This is my first project in vs code